vatsals21/UnitConverter/README.md

 ## Introduction

 The app will provide users to convert one unit to another based on the selection of entity(length, weight, temperature and currency) and corresponsing units.
-The first version does not support currency conversion.
 The aim of creating this project is to get an hands-on learning on JavaScript, React Native and Github.
+For currency conversion, [Exchange Rates API](https://apilayer.com/marketplace/exchangerates_data-api#pricing) api is used.

 ## Technologies